NyleVII/SkiHillHCI/README.md

 CPSC 481 HCI School Project

 Created project on Android Studio
-Uploaded to GIT using AS
+Uploaded to GIT using ASS